Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Discussion

-A similar spatial configuration is found near D5, where a compact clump at $\sim -20$~km\,s$^{-1}$ (hereafter the ``narrow clump'') exhibits a morphology comparable to D5, including a convex margin facing toward the Equinox west direction.
-The emission peak of the narrow clump coincides with H4, the emission hole within D5 (Figure~\ref{fig:fronts}).
-The line width of $\sim$3~km\,s$^{-1}$ suggests that the clump primarily consists of cold neutral medium (CNM).
-No corresponding structures are identified in either the major or minor foreground \ion{H}{I} components, which span velocity ranges of $-10$ to 20~km\,s$^{-1}$ and $-50$ to $-20$~km\,s$^{-1}$, respectively.
-The position--velocity (PV) diagram reveals a clear emission gap between D5 and the narrow clump, indicating that any direct dynamical influence of AC-III on the narrow clump is limited.
-The observed morphological similarity is therefore most likely the result of projection effects or large-scale spatial alignment, rather than a physical interaction.
+A similar spatial and spectral configuration is observed near the D5 component.
+In the spatial domain, a compact clump centered at $\sim -20\ \mathrm{km\,s^{-1}}$ (hereafter the ``narrow clump''; see the lower panel of Fig.~\ref{fig_pvs}) outlines a contour that closely mirrors the morphology of D5, including a convex front edge facing west (Fig.~\ref{fig:narrowcomp}).
+Crucially, the peak intensity of this narrow foreground clump coincides perfectly with H4, the prominent emission hole within the main body of D5 (Fig.~\ref{fig:fronts}).
+The narrow line width of $\sim 3\ \mathrm{km\,s^{-1}}$ indicates that this foreground feature is dominated by the cold neutral medium \citep[CNM,][]{2003ApJ...586.1067H}.
+Given that no corresponding structures are identified in the broader major or minor foreground \ion{H}{I} components—which span standard velocity ranges of $-10$ to $20\ \mathrm{km\,s^{-1}}$ and $-50$ to $-20\ \mathrm{km\,s^{-1}}$, respectively—this highly localized spatial alignment is unique.
+In the spectral domain, however, the PV diagram reveals an emission gap that confirms the absence of any connecting bridge feature, indicating no direct collision or mass transfer between them.
+Nevertheless, the precise morphological matching and the spatial interlocking of the CNM peak within the H4 cavity are difficult to attribute to mere chance.
+Instead of dismissing this alignment as a simple projection effect, this structure could trace a multi-phase hydrodynamical process wherein the ram-pressure shadow or the localized wake trailing behind D5 alters the local pressure balance of the WIM.
+Such a localized pressure drop could trigger thermal instabilities in the ambient gas, causing it to quickly condense into the narrow CNM clump observed directly along the line of sight.

-In summary, these observations provide a detailed account of the spatial and kinematic distributions of lower-velocity \ion{H}{I} around AC-III.
-No direct interactions are detected, and any secondary connections remain undetermined.
-Further observational data, including precise distance measurements and characterization of the ionized medium, are required to evaluate possible links.